Four Ways of Predicting the Future of Your Website

 How predictable are people when they are on the Web?
 As it turns out, they are not very predictable at all.
 For any site, the audience is very different, even among sites in the same business.

 Whenever we try to predict how people will behave, we are trying to predict the future.
-There are several ways we do this on the Web:
+This is how we forecast outcomes and the potential revenue behind an idea or campaign.
+As a result, it’s vital to understand how this is done.

 And what others are doing may not be working for them.
 They may be just copying someone else.

-Sliders are a great example.
-Everyone uses rotating images on their homepages.
-In our tests, rotating header images rarely beat static images, though we have a recipe for making them much more effective.
+There was a time when everyone used rotating images on their homepages.
+In our tests, we found that rotating header images rarely beat static images.

 Most of our sites suffer from what we call “selling to ourselves.”
 The major problem with this approach is that everyone on your team is a different self.
 The designer designs for herself, the writer writes for himself, and the marketing exec approves what they themselves approve of.
 The site will speak with many different voices, both visually and textually.